Fears over solar panel safety as number of fires rises six-fold

 A traditional solar panel installation generates high-voltage electricity of up to 600V DC in domestic systems.
 For comparison, the London Underground’s third rail is 750V DC.

-Such high voltages are extremely prone to arcing – a common cause of fires, explained Cpt Birts.
+Such high voltages are extremely prone to arcing – a common cause of fires, explained Cpt Birt.
 If installations were faulty in the first place, the risk of fire dramatically increases over time.
-“If you make the wrong connection, then the honeymoon period, which normally lasts around five years, will be over,” said Cpt Birts.
+“If you make the wrong connection, then the honeymoon period, which normally lasts around five years, will be over,” he said.

 However, micro inverters can be connected to convert the output to a safer 230V AC.
-It is vital the UK adopts this technology said Birt, who thinks that the UK and Europe “are way behind the eight ball on solar panel safety”.
+It is vital the UK adopts this technology, said Birt, who thinks that the UK and Europe “are way behind the eight ball on solar panel safety”.

 A government spokesperson said the risk of solar panel fires was “extremely low” but that it was “continuing to work with the industry to improve safety”.